 Fractions Jeopardy: Category 4 – Equivalent Fractions

-Knowing which fractions are equivalent is an important part of learning fractions, so this category gives students the opportunity to practice this using fraction circles, bars, and squares.
+Knowing which fractions are equivalent is an essential part of learning fractions, so this category allows students to practice this using fraction circles, bars, and squares.

 Fractions Jeopardy: Category 5 – Comparing Fractions

-Finally, students will have the opportunity to compare fractions using math models as well as numerical representations.
+Finally, students will have the opportunity to compare fractions using math models and numerical representations.

 The absolute best part of this Fractions Jeopardy Game for 3rd grade is you don’t have to do any prep work!
 It’s a simple PowerPoint game you use in presentation mode.